LinusBorg/composition-api-demos/README.md

 This repository contains a demo application meant to demonstrate various usecases and patterns that arise with the new composition API that Vuejs 3 will introduce.

-It is is meant as an extension of a talk about the new API which I gave at [Vuejs London 2019](https://vuejs.london) on October 4th, 2019.
+It is meant as an extension of a talk about the new API which I gave at [Vuejs London 2019](https://vuejs.london) on October 4th, 2019.
 You can find the slides [here](https://github.com/LinusBorg/talks/tree/master/2019-10-04%20Vuejs%20London).

 this repo represents the current state of my endeavor at playing with this API and seeing where it takes me, what patterns I can come up with etc., and I plan on adding new examples as I come up with / across them.